 Witnesses were interviewed at the scene of the crash, but police are still asking others to come forward with any information they have by calling 519-258-8477.

 The expressway was closed for approximately 12 hours following the collision and re-opened around noon on Wednesday.

-The team of lawyers offer their deepest condolences to the family and friends of the victim in this tragedy.
+The team of Windsor personal injury solicitors at our law firm offer their deepest condolences to the family and friends of the victim in this tragedy.

 Our legal professionals believe that careless drivers need to be held accountable for their actions.
 Distracted driving is becoming an all too common cause of deadly accidents in and around Ontario.
 If you or someone you love has been injured in an auto accident caused by a distracted driver, contact our law firm.